Guides

 If the Improve Coverage button is disabled or grayed out, then no action can be taken.

-• Users can click the Resource Name check box to select all the listed resources and then click Improve Selected Coverage to improve coverage.
+Users can click the Resource Name check box to select all the listed resources and then select Improve Selected Coverage to improve coverage.
 The resources for which Improve Coverage button is greyed out are not considered for improving coverage.

-• Users can also select check boxes corresponding to particular resources for which coverage needs to be improved and then click Improve Selected Coverage.
+Users can also select check boxes corresponding to particular resources for which coverage needs to be improved and then select Improve Selected Coverage.

-If Not Synced appears below the resource name, then this means that the tag has issues to sync with the could provider and the status Missing Key shows for that resource.
-The user should take remediation steps to add a valid key value and increase the coverage.
+If Not Synced appears below the resource name, then this means that the tag has issues syncing with the cloud provider and the status Missing Key shows for that resource.
+Users should take remediation steps to add a valid key value and increase the coverage in this scenario.

-After the key values are added successfully, the coverage percentage increases and can be viewed on the Tag Posture, Tag View, and Resource View tabs.
+After the key values are added successfully, the coverage percentage should increase and can be viewed on the Tag Posture, Tag View, and Resource View tabs.

 📘